 In the case of plant cells, the stiff cell wall prevents contraction.
-What happens is that during telophase, vesicles containing cell wall material collect at the middle of the parent cell, forming a disk called a cell plate.
+What happens is that during telophase, vesicles containing cell wall material collect in the middle of the parent cell, forming a disk called a cell plate.
 The cell plate grows outward, accumulating more cell wall material as vesicles fuse with it until it fuses with the plasma membrane and the cell plate joins the parental cell wall.

 Mitosis is just one mechanism.
 The next mechanism we will discuss refers specifically to sex cells; the process known as meiosis.

-2. Meiosis and Crossing Over.
+2. Meiosis and Crossing Over

 In eukaryotes, a typical body cell called a somatic cell has a distinct number of chromosomes.
 Humans, for example, have 46 chromosomes.
 Almost every chromosome has a twin that resembles it called homologous chromosomes (or homologous pair) because each chromosome carries genes controlling the same inherited characteristics.